spacehellas/incubator-spot/spot-ingest/d-collector/README.md

     END

-The only mandatory arguments for the Distributed Collector are the topic and the type of the pipeline (`flow`, `dns` or `proxy`).
+The only mandatory arguments for the Distributed Collector are the topic and the type of the pipeline (`dns`, `flow`, `ids_event`, `ids_packet` or `proxy`).
 Distributed Collector _does not create a new topic_, so you have to pass _an existing one_.
 By default, it loads configuration parameters from the `~/.d-collector.json` file, but you can override it with `-c FILE, --config-file FILE` option.

 ### Run `d-collector` Command
 To start Distributed Collector:<br />